Victims of Violent Crime by Gender | Trend Chart (2025)

 Within the civil system, male and female victims of domestic violence can seek restraining orders, also called orders of protection, against their abusers.
 A violation of these orders constitutes a criminal offense.

 The victim can also pursue a personal injury lawsuit against the perpetrator.
+For example, victims of domestic abuse may be able to bring claims for corporal injury to a spouse.
 If the victim died due to the perpetrator’s actions, their family or estate can pursue a wrongful death claim against the perpetrator.

 While liability insurers typically do not cover intentional acts like battery or murder, a skilled lawyer can often find ways to obtain an enforceable damage award or personal injury settlement.